EdD vs PhD Programs: What is the difference between a Doctor of Education and a Doctor of Philosophy in Education?

 Finally, as the EdD is a practitioner’s degree, students of this type of doctoral program are often working professionals, and therefore many EdD programs are designed to accommodate full-time work schedules.
 In other words, in addition to offering their courses online, many EdD programs allow students to pursue a part-time course of study, extending their enrollment over longer than four years in some cases, so that students can better balance their coursework with their personal and professional obligations.
 In contrast, students of PhD programs in Education generally pursue a full-time course of study, dividing their time between courses, independent research, meeting with their faculty mentor, and fulfilling teaching assistant or research assistant roles.

-The EdD Capstone versus the PhD Dissertation
+The EdD Capstone vs the PhD Dissertation

 Returning to the key point mentioned above, both the EdD and the PhD in Education emphasize the importance of research.
 As a result, it is fitting that both doctorate degrees require a final research project–traditionally a five-chapter dissertation–as students’ culminating experience.
 However, the EdD capstone and the PhD dissertation differ dramatically in their objectives.
 In fact, many EdD programs call their dissertation a “dissertation-in-practice” in order to emphasize this difference.
 In addition, there are several online EdD programs that do not require a traditional dissertation, instead allowing students to complete a research project or publish research articles in lieu of a dissertation.